-This easy recipe for lightened up creamed spinach uses Greek yogurt instead of cream for less calories and higher protein!
-It’s gluten free and tastes delicious.
+This easy recipe for lightened up creamed spinach uses Greek yogurt instead of cream for fewer calories and higher protein!
+It's gluten free and tastes delicious.

 When I was a kid, I used to beg my mom all the time to make creamed spinach with dinner.
 I'm, of course, talking about the frozen kind that you just had to heat up in the microwave.
 Mom made some things from scratch, but a fancy steakhouse side like this was not one of them.
 I was happy to eat what I considered a super tasty treat, and mom was just as happy to see me eat a vegetable, even if it was covered in cream.

 To this day, creamed spinach remains one of my all time favorite sides.
 The cream really mellows out the more acrid elements of spinach and is overall just a lovely pairing.
 In the wintertime, I go full traditional with plenty of reduced heavy cream and freshly grated nutmeg, but now that the weather is warming up, I'm craving something a bit lighter.
 For this version, I added in a few extra veggies and swapped out the heavy cream for some light Greek yogurt instead.
 It's still rich and creamy, with a little extra tang thanks to some Dijon mustard.

 I have some spinach in my garden that overwintered from the fall, and I was tempted to use it for this recipe, but it just wasn't quite ready yet.
 If you're thinking about starting your first vegetable garden this year (and you SHOULD!), spinach and other leafy greens are great starter crops.
 They grow really quickly and easily, as long as the weather isn't too hot where you are.